Invite a J-1 scholar to Pace

 Timeline & Process

 Please allow at least two months prior to the start of the Visiting Scholar’s time at Pace to ensure completion of the application process.
 The faculty member inviting a scholar must submit the above-listed items to the ISS (via email) for a visiting scholar’s nomination ahead of the time.
-Please refer to the checklist for timelines, processing fees, and expediting fees.
+Please refer to the checklist for timelines (PDF), processing fees, and expediting fees.

 Once ISS receives the required paperwork from a host faculty, we will contact the prospective scholar and outline other required paperwork.
 Prospective scholars must provide proof of funding, such as an official financial sponsorship letter from the government or current bank statement in USD, if self-sponsored.